gentiledv/Giskard-technical-exercise/README.md

 -   **Discussion of what could be improved in Giskard's product.** This corresponds to "Requirement 4" of the original technical exercise link.
 I generally enjoyed using Giskard and reading the documentation, so I can only share a few thoughts regarding potential room of improvement, rather than flaws.
 My comments are included in the file "feedback".

-Thank you for your time for checking my exercise.
+Thank you for your time for checking my exercise 😊.

 Best regards,